MaayanLab/rummagene/README.md

 Rather than splitting up the meta and data APIs, all functionality is incorporated into a postgres database.

-We use postgraphile to serve the database on a graphql endpoint -- this endpoint can then be used for all necessary sigcom functionality, including both metadata search, filtering, and enrichment analysis.
+We use postgraphile to serve the database on a graphql endpoint -- this endpoint can then be used for all necessary functionality, including both metadata search, filtering, and enrichment analysis.
+For speed purposes, enrichment is done through a companion API written in rust, the database itself communicates with this API, it is transparent to the application or users of the database.

 ## Usage
 ```bash